aspose-omr/Aspose.OMR-Documentation/net/overview/omr-form-structure/_index.md

 - design
 ---

-Most OMR-ready forms have a unified structure that allows the recognition engine to reliably associate handwritten marks with answers. **Aspose.OMR** uses a special page layout to provide superior recognition accuracy of multi-page forms, photos, and even rotated / skewed images.
+Most OMR-ready forms have a unified structure that allows the recognition engine to reliably associate hand-drawn marks with answers. **Aspose.OMR** uses a special page layout to provide superior recognition accuracy of multi-page forms, photos, and even rotated / skewed images.

 ![Aspose.OMR form structure](omr-form-structure.png)

-## Positioning markers
+## Reference point markers

-Located at the corners of the page, these 5 boxes allow a recognition engine to quickly find inner elements of the form, and determine its size and orientation.
-Positioning markers are crucial for processing skewed scans and photos.
+Located at the corners of the page, these 5 black boxes allow a recognition engine to quickly find inner elements of the form and determine its size and orientation.
+Reference point markers are crucial for form recognition.

+Due to their importance, reference point markers are always rendered above all other elements of the form.

-{{% alert color="primary" %}}
+{{% alert color="caution" %}}
+**Important considerations:**

-Never remove these markers from the OMR form and do not change their size or position in a graphics editor!
+- Never remove these markers from the OMR form and do not change their size or position in a graphics editor.
+- When scanning or photographing completed forms, ensure that all 5 markers are present in the image.
 {{% /alert %}}

+### Rotation marker

+This rectangular marker is used to determine page orientation in scans and photographs.
+It guarantees accurate recognition of skewed, rotated and distorted images.

+Position of the rotation marker can be [customized](/omr/net/generate-template/page-setup/#rotation-marker-placement) in page layout settings.

 ## Form content